 Absolutely.
-Exposure to air pollutants can be as much as 100 times higher in a building than outdoors.
-The American Lung Association found that many people spend 90% of their time in a building, making it essential for homeowners to be aware of indoor air quality (IAQ) in Charlotte.
+Exposure to air pollutants can be as much as 100 times higher inside than outdoors.
+The American Lung Association found that many people spend 90% of their time inside, making it essential for homeowners to be knowledgeable about indoor air quality (IAQ) in Charlotte.

-Many standard household things contribute to poor indoor air quality, like:
+Many regular household things create poor indoor air quality, like:

 - Chemicals found in carpet, furniture, upholstery and drapes